 - HITECH and HIPAA –Though separate from HIPAA, it is closely related to the act and acts as a reinforcement.
-Whilst HIPAA focusses on all aspects of privacy, HITECH has special focus on digital health records.
+Whilst HIPAA focusses on all aspects of privacy, the HITECH Act has special focus on digital health records.

 - Exceptions to HIPAA Privacy – Children and Minors

 - Cases of abuse– Medics are often on the front line when dealing with child abuse cases.
-If a CE has reasonable grounds to suspect such a case, the CE can choose not to disclose the patient’s health information with the legal guardian.
+If a CE has reasonable grounds to suspect such a case, the CE can choose not to disclose the patient’s health information to the child’s legal guardian.
 They may also inform the police or Child Services without violating HIPAA.